-My name is David Tracey, and I am a medical editor and proofreader.
-I have worked for many years as a scientist and researcher, and have considerable experience in copy editing, proofreading and publishing medical and technical texts.
+My name is David Tracey, and I am a medical copy editor, translator and native English speaker.
+I have worked for many years as a scientist and researcher, and have considerable experience in copy editing, translating and publishing medical and technical texts.

 - BSc (Hons) University of Sydney (Australia)